astropy/astropy/docs/development/releasing.rst

    You'll then need to edit ``docs/whatsnew/<next_version>.rst``, removing all the content but leaving the basic structure.
-You'll also want to be sure to rplace the "by the numbers" numbers with "xxx" as a reminder to update them before the next release.
-The add the new version to the top of ``docs/whatsnew/index.rst``, and commit these changes ::
+You'll also want to be sure to replace the "by the numbers" numbers with "xxx" as a reminder to update them before the next release.
+Then add the new version to the top of ``docs/whatsnew/index.rst``, and commit these changes ::

       $ git add docs/whatsnew/<next_version>.rst